 The backbone of our customer satisfaction tracking is Tell Coles, a post-shop survey completed by over two million customers annually.
 Through this survey, we monitor customers' satisfaction with service, product availability, quality and price.
-This data is accessed by our cross-functional teams to ensure a high-quality experience for customers.
+This data In May 2019, more than 80% (89,401) of team members is accessed by our cross-functional teams to ensure a highquality experience for customers.
 At the end of FY19, customer satisfaction for Supermarkets was 87.7%.